What should you do when you’ve done everything right, but you still aren’t closing the deal? Here are some dealmaking tips.

 Dealmaking Tip #1.
 Diagnose the Barrier

-When you’ve made progress on certain issues in dealmaking but remain stymied on others in a negotiation, it’s time to take a hard look at what’s standing between you and a mutually acceptable deal.
+When you’ve made progress on certain issues when working on a deal, but remain stymied on others in a negotiation, it’s time to take a hard look at what’s standing between you and a mutually acceptable deal.
 Professor Robert Mnookin of Harvard Law School and his colleagues at Stanford University have created a catalog of common barriers to agreement, including strategic behavior, reactive devaluation, and authority issues.

 If you think strategic behavior – particularly an unwillingness of one or both sides to make their best offer – enlist a trusted, unbiased third-party for help.
 The negotiators can then disclose their respective bottom lines privately to the neutral, who will tell them if there’s an overlap.
 If so, the negotiators should be able to hammer out a deal quickly within the zone of possible agreement (ZOPA).

 If not, it may be wise to abandon talks and pursue other alternatives.